Study of the decay pattern of $f_0 (1370)$ as a $\kappa \bar{\kappa }$ molecular state: Numerical results and discussions

-It is worthy to mention that in our framework, the decay widths to $K \bar{K}$, $\pi \pi$, $\eta \eta$ and $K \bar{K } \pi \pi$ are sensitive to the coupling $g_{\kappa K \pi}$ because they are essentially proportional to the fourth power of this coupling.
+It is worth mentioning that in our framework, the decay widths to $K \bar{K}$, $\pi \pi$, $\eta \eta$ and $K \bar{K } \pi \pi$ are sensitive to the coupling $g_{\kappa K \pi}$ because they are essentially proportional to the fourth power of this coupling.
 In fact, the $|\tilde{g}_{\kappa K \pi}|$ is determined to be $4.4$~\cite{Pelaez:2016klv} and $3.81$~\cite{Pelaez:2020gnd} in two different works respectively, while such a small difference in this coupling can lead to a variation in these partial widths by nearly a factor of two.